victorshinya/serverless-chatbot/README.md

 Run the following command to deploy both `assistant.js` and `mongodb.js` functions and create a sequence with all actions on IBM Cloud Functions.
 Required an account on [IBM Cloud](https://cloud.ibm.com).

 > As you are using IBM Cloud Functions, you don't need to install any package or setup a `package.json`.
-The platform already ha
+The platform already has the package installed.

 ```sh
 ibmcloud fn deploy --manifest manifest.yml